 - 2 oz. shredded cheese (Use tex-mex or cheddar/monterey jack mix)

-Heat half-and-half in a sauce pan to almost boiling, stirring constantly so it does not stick to bottom of pan.
-When cream is ready to boil, add sour cream, chicken base, and jalapeno juice.
+Heat half-and-half in a saucepan on medium high to almost boiling, stirring constantly so it does not stick to bottom of pan.
+When cream is ready to boil, reduce the heat to medium, add sour cream and whisk vigorously to melt the sour cream into the half & half.
+Add the chicken base and jalapeno juice and blend well.
 Reduce heat to medium low and simmer.
 Remove from heat and stir in jalapenos and shredded cheese until well blended.

 Note: This dip will be creamy, not chunky.
 If it is too thick, mix more cream into it.
 If you like your dip spicy, add more jalapeno and juice.